iov-one/iov-core/packages/iov-tendermint-rpc/README.md

 [![npm version](https://img.shields.io/npm/v/@iov/tendermint-rpc.svg)](https://www.npmjs.com/package/@iov/tendermint-rpc)

 This package provides a type-safe wrapper around tendermint rpc.
-Notably, all binary data is passed in and out as Uint8Array/Buffer, and this module is reponsible for the hex/base64 encoding/decoding depending on the field and version of tendermint.
-Also handles converting numbers to and from strings for tendermint v0.22+ (not yet implemented).
+Notably, all binary data is passed in and out as Uint8Array, and this module is reponsible for the hex/base64 encoding/decoding depending on the field and version of tendermint.
+Also handles converting numbers to and from strings for tendermint v0.22+.

 In fact, the simplest possible user of the module is to assume it does everything automatically, and call: